GAIL India's profit tumbles on supply cut from former Gazprom unit

 GAIL agreed a 20-year deal with Gazprom Marketing and Singapore (GMTS) in 2012 for annual purchases of an average 2.5 million tonnes of LNG.

-At the time, GMTS was a unit of Gazprom Germania, but the Russian parent gave up ownership of Gazprom Germania after Western sanctions over Russia's invasion of Ukraine.
+At the time, GMTS was a unit of Gazprom Germania, now called Sefe, but the Russian parent gave up ownership of Sefe after Western sanctions over Russia's invasion of Ukraine.

+So far Sefe has not supplied 17 cargoes, equivalent to about 8.5-9 million cubic metres a day, said R.K.
+Jain, head of finance at GAIL.

+Apart from cutting customer supplies, GAIL has reduced operations at its petrochemical plant.

 GAIL signed a deal with Abu Dhabi National Oil Co, or ADNOC ADNOC.UL, earlier this week to explore short- and long-term LNG supplies.